usnistgov/OSCAL/docs/prose/control.md

 * Subcontrols (optional).
 An OSCAL subcontrol is very similar to an OSCAL control in its composition, but a subcontrol always extends a control and is dependent on that control.
 * Control components (optional).
 An OSCAL control-components element can contain properties, hypertext links, control parameters, and other content.

-The example below shows a partial draft of how the AC1 control from NIST SP 800-53 can be rendered in OSCAL via XML within the control element.
+The example below shows the first portion of how the AC1 control from NIST SP 800-53 can be rendered in OSCAL via XML within the control element.
 Here's an overview of the major components within this example:

 * The control class is "SP800-53".
 TBD: explain what this means, or skip it?
 * The control id is "ac.1".
 This is not the "AC-1" identifier specified in NIST SP 800-53; instead, this is an OSCAL-internal identifier.
 TBD: is that correct? do the class and id work together so that the identifier is unique within the class?